Hong Kong International Airport: Operations

 The airport is operated by the Airport Authority Hong Kong, a statutory body wholly owned by the Government of Hong Kong Special Administrative Region.

 The airport has three parallel runways, all of which are 3800 m in length and 60 m wide.
 The south runway has a Category II Precision Approach, while the centre runway has the higher Category IIIA rating, which allows pilots to land in only 200 m visibility.
 The two runways have a capacity of over 60 aircraft movements an hour.
 The airport is upgrading ATC and runways so that they can handle 68 movements per hour.
 Normally, the centre runway (07C/25C; until 1 December 2021 the north runway 07L/25R) is used for landing passenger planes.
 The south runway (07R/25L) is used for passenger planes taking off and cargo flights due to its proximity to the cargo terminal.
 A third runway (designated 07L/25R) to their north has opened in mid-2022, while the Centre runway has been closed for upgrades.
-When all 3 runways are opened, it is estimated that the airport will be able to handle a maximum of 620,000 flights per year (102 per hour, or about one flight every 36 seconds).
+When all three runways are opened, it is estimated that the airport will be able to handle a maximum of 620,000 flights per year (102 per hour, or about one flight every 36 seconds).

-There are 49 frontal stands at the main passenger concourse, 28 remote stands and 25 cargo stands.
-There are also five parking bays at the Northwest Concourse.
-A satellite concourse with 10 frontal stands for narrow body aircraft has been commissioned to the north of the main concourse at the end of 2009, bringing the total number of frontal stands at the airport to 59.
+As of July 2025, there are 49 frontal stands at T1 passenger concourse, 9 frontal stands at T1 satellite concourse, 19 frontal stands at T1 Midfield Concourse, bringing the total number of frontal stands at the airport to 77.
+Eight frontal stands are capable of accommodating the A380.